20% off on your next Trip. Hurry up and book a tour before the time is up! T&C Applied. Book your Tour

 Do you need a visa for Vietnam?

-Nepali citizens do need Visa.
-Most visitors need a visa except citizens from ASEAN countries. and some European nations who have 15-45 day exemptions.
+Most visitors need a visa except citizens from ASEAN countries and some European nations who have 15-45 day exemptions.

 Is Ho Chi Minh worth visiting?

-Yes, for its energy, war history, colonial architecture and shopping opportunities.
+Yes, for its energy, war history, colonial architecture, excellent food scene, and shopping opportunities.

 Is Ho Chi Minh safe at night?